Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

-We rate each agency across three dimensions:
+We rate every agency across three dimensions:

-- Professionalism & trustworthiness — How do they work?
+- Professionalism & Trustworthiness — How do they work?
 How do they communicate?
 How transparent are they?

-- Value for money — What do you get for your investment?
+Value for Money — What do you get for your investment?

 Felix Ehold was one of the first to take WhatsApp marketing seriously in the DACH region.
-His clients include wholey®, Tierseelen, and holy s*hocolate — all brands we've worked with directly through the Chatarmin Slack Connect channel.
+His clients include wholey®, Tierseelen, and holy s*hocolate — all brands we've worked with directly via the Chatarmin Slack Connect channel.

 Pros

-- Short communication paths, hands-on mentality
+- Short lines of communication, hands-on mentality

 Cons